9dots/9dots.io-pages/OqtrDDl.md

 published: true
 type: lesson
 title: "Minecraft: Shelters"
-blurb: "Students will collaborate to build shelter within a community in #Minecraft #NGSS-3-5-ETS1-1 #NGSS-3-5-ETS1-2 #NGSS-MS-ETS1-2"
+blurb: "Students will use Minecraft to engage in daily challenges and work as a collaborative community to achieve various challenges.
+Minecraft is an online interactive role playing game.
+The instructor will set up Minecraft in a server and turn on Survival Mode.
+Link for gameplay instructions are listed below. \n[Minecraft Guide](http://www.wikihow.com/Play-Minecraft)"
 org: 9dots
+objective:
+  - Explain the steps in the design process
-objective: SWBAT design and construct a shelter in order to set up a community in Minecraft
+  - Design and construct a shelter in order to set up a community in Minecraft
 id: "9dots-OqtrDDl"
 attachments:
   - path: "http://uploads.9dots.io/Or0DeLh.gdoc"